This is our place…this is our planet. Let’s explore!

 Y-WE Nature Connections Main Cohort: October 2019 – July 2020 In a diverse and supportive community of girls and women, Y-WE Nature Connections participants explore the outdoors.
 We connect with beautiful wild places through fun adventures including hiking, kayaking, rock climbing, camping, cross-country skiing, snowshoeing, hiking, foraging and more.
 In doing so, we deepen our relationships with ourselves,each other, our communities and nature.
 We actively engage our bodies and practice outdoor skills that increase our enjoyment and empowerment as well as safety and resilience.
 We discover ways to care for our shared natural environment and live sustainably.
 Participants meet 1-2 Saturdays a month from October 2019-July 2020, with 2 overnight weekend programs in the spring.
-You can apply for the NC Main Cohort by clicking here.
+Applications are currently closed.

 Environmental Leadership Council (ELC): October 2019 – June 2020

 In the ELC, participants deepen their awareness of environmental justice issues and gain skills to take action in meaningful ways.
 The ELC is a group of 12-15 youth and 5 adult mentors who meet every other Thursday during the school year in the greater Seattle area, with occasional events on other days.
 As we enter the ELC’s second year, we will explore local environmental and food justice issues, grow food at Marra Farm and share it with neighbors, host community workshops and meals, and explore our personal connections to food.
 Along the way, we will develop leadership and facilitation skills and learn from environmental justice professionals.
 Most importantly, we will use our own creativity and passion to develop ideas and take action for cultivating a healthier world.
-You can apply for the ELC by clicking here.
+Applications are currently closed.